a11ywatch/a11ywatch/cli/README.md

             Get results of the github html message

     -s, --set-token <SET_TOKEN>
-            Set the API token to use for request
+            Set the API token to use for requests

         --set-cv-token <SET_CV_TOKEN>
             Set the Computer Vision API token to use for request